isntlee/Sagacity/README.md

 - Chrome Developer Tools, Android(Samsung A5/Galaxy S8) and Apple(Iphone 8) mobile phones used to test appearance of site and its various features.
 There are very minor differences between android/ios but all are cosmetic e.g. fonts displaying slightly differently, pages scrolling more fluidly or the map being more immediately responsive on ios.

 **Desktop**
-- Google Chrome, Microsoft Edge, Mozilla Firefox all work and display correctly, testing done on my local computer.
+- Google Chrome, Microsoft Edge, Mozilla Firefox all work and display correctly, testing done on a local system.
 Testing of Safari has only been conducted on [BrowserStack](https://www.browserstack.com/), the site works correctly.

 ### User Testing: